-You MUST remove (or bend down fully) the spigot restrictor and re-test if the appliance fails a spillage test during commissioning.
-Apply the self adhesive sealing strips to the back of the fire-frame to give a continuous seal.
+Note : You must bend down fully the spigot restrictor if the appliance fails a spillage test during commissioning.

-PREPARING THE OPENING
+9.0 PREPARING THE OPENING

 Before installing the fire, check the flue using a smoke pellet.
 All of the smoke should travel up the flue and exit correctly from the terminal.
 If problems are found, DO NOT fit the fire until corrective action is completed.

 Protect the decorative hearth whilst pushing the firebox in and out of the opening.
-Part of the packaging makes an ideal hearth saver pad.
+Part of the packaging will make an ideal hearth saver pad.

 Before running the gas supply into the opening, offer up the firebox to the fireplace to check the fit is good.
-Angle the firebox or adjust the spigot outlet as described in the Fitting the Firebox section.
-Ensure that it slides in correctly, the sealing face sits flat and square to the wall or in-fill panel, and that the base is firm on the floor of the opening as no leaks are permissible here.
+Ensure that it slides in correctly, the sealing face sits flat and square to the wall or infill panel, and that the base is firm on the floor of the opening as no leaks are permissible here.
 At this stage it is essential to ensure that the spigot outlet of the fire is not restricted in any way.
 Remove the firebox and take any necessary measurements before making good and preparing for final installation.